TriDvaRas/Civilizator/README.md

 - **Q: How do I start a game?**
     - A: Just use `start` command.
 - **Q: Why can't I use `start` command?**
     - A: You need to get the Civilizator role to start a game.
+You can get it using `getrole` command, if server alows it.
 Also it can only be used in the channel the bot is locked to.
 - **Q: Bot's reactions seem to appear slow.
 Is this ok?**
     - A: Yes, Discord API has a limit of 4 reactions per second.
 - **Q: Can I start multiple games at the same time?**